On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Compactly induced representations

 For instance, we can take $m= 1$, $H$ a Borel subgroup of $G$, and $\mathcal L$ the pullback of a character sheaf on the maximal torus.
 It is possible in this case for $\cind_{J}^{G(\kappa\bseries{t})} \chi$ to be irreducible (the inflation of an irreducible principle series representation of $G(\kappa)$) but the Jacquet module of the induced representation is nonvanishing. \end{example}

 \begin{example} We provide an example of a $(G,m , H, \mathcal L)$ which is not mgs even though the Jacquet modules of the induced representation are trivial.
-Let $G=GL_2$, $m=2$, and $H$ be the subgroup of elements congruent to $1$ mod $t$, which is isomorphic to the Lie algebra of $G$, i.e., the vector space of $2 \times 2$ matrices.
+Let $G=\GL(2)$, $m=2$, and $H$ be the subgroup of elements congruent to $1$ mod $t$, which is isomorphic to the Lie algebra of $G$, i.e., the vector space of $2 \times 2$ matrices.
 Consider the linear function $A \mapsto \tr(AB)$ on the Lie algebra of $G$, where $B$ is a non-scalar element of a non-split Cartan of $M_2(\kappa)$.
-View $H$ as the Lie algebra of $G$ and pull back an Artin-Schreier sheaf $\mathcal L_\psi$ to $H$ under this map.
+View $H$ as the Lie algebra of $G$ and pull back an Artin--Schreier sheaf $\mathcal L_\psi$ to $H$ under this linear function.
 Then for any parabolic subgroup $P$, $g N g^{-1} \cap H$ is a one-dimensional vector space of nilpotent matrices, so the character is trivial when pulled back to that subgroup if and only if the trace of $B$ times the nilpotent matrix vanishes, which happens if and only if $B$ is contained in the associated Borel.
 Over $\kappa$, this is impossible, so the Jacquet module vanishes, and the induced representation is a sum of supercuspidals.
-However, over $\kappa^2$, there are two Borels containing this matrix, so $(G,m , H, \mathcal L)$ is not geometrically supercuspidal.
+However, over a quadratic extension of $\kappa$, there are two Borels containing $B$, so $(G,m , H, \mathcal L)$ is not geometrically supercuspidal.

 \end{example}